Insomnia and sleep disorders

 Remedies for insomnia (tips for long deep sleep every night)

-Deep and healing sleep is a skill to work on and adjust over your entire life.
+Deep youthful sleep is a skill to work on over your entire life.

 - Your bed should be used only for sleep and sex.
 Don't bring up bad topics within a few hours before going to bed.
 Especially, do not argue, worry about or plan for the next day, watch TV, read, eat, work, or use phones or tech devices in bed.